-If you’re not sure where you should go, then this quick list of the 5 prettiest towns and villages in the Cotswolds should help you make a start on exploring this part of England…
+If you’re not sure where you should go, then this quick list of the five best and prettiest villages in the Cotswolds should help you make a start on exploring this part of England…

 3. Chipping Campden

 There are lots of walking trails throughout the Cotswolds, but the most popular: The Cotswold Way starts right here in Chipping Campden.
 This is a very small market town, but it has a delightful selection of restaurants to eat at.
 Plus, lots of the homes and shops here make for perfect Instagram photos – especially if you can also capture an old fashioned car in front of them as well!
 It’s almost like taking a walk back into history, which is the perfect way to spend any trip in the UK.

 Best things to do in Chipping Campden

 - The Cotswold Way Walk: This popular walking trail starts in Chipping Campden, and is well worth doing!